History of Venice

 In 1284, Venice introduced gold ducats (coins) that were used as a trade coin in Europe for the next three centuries, along with Florence’s Florin.

-Political organization of the Republic of Venice: The Old Serenissima Republic of Venice
+Political Organization of the Republic of Venice: The Old Serenissima Republic of Venice

 From the beginning, the Republic of Venice strove to ensure that the doge would never have complete power over the city.
 A form of Republican government was established in Venice that didn’t exist in any other part of Italy.
 The patricians did not want to be governed by just anyone, especially when it didn’t benefit their financial interests.